Aaron98990/ways-of-the-game/restarts.md

 ## Ball in play

-- Other than a throw-in and a dropped ball, the ball is in play from a restart when the ball is stationary when kicked and the ball is kicked and clearly moves and there are no other offenses.
+- Other than a throw-in and a dropped ball, the ball is in play from a restart when the ball is stationary when kicked and that the ball is kicked and clearly moves
 - For a throw-in, the ball is in play when it enters the field of play, there are no other offenses, and the thrower at the moment of delivering the ball obeys the following:
     - stand facing the field of play
     - have part of each foot on the touchline or on the ground outside the touchline
         - both feet can be on the field of play as long part of each foot is touching the touchline
      - throw the ball with both hands from behind and over the head from the point where it left the field of play
          - no offense in itself if the ball curves or one hand only guides the ball
-- For a dropped a ball, the ball is when it directly touches the ground on the field of play after being dropped.
+- For a dropped ball, the ball is play when it directly touches the ground

 > Kick: The ball is kicked when a player makes contact with it with the foot and/or the ankle.
 Glossary